corrode/corrode.github.io/content/pro/_index.md

 [
   {
     "q": "Is This For Me?",
-    "a": "You should have solid programming fundamentals and be motivated to learn more.
-It will require effort and commitment, so you should be ready to put in the work."
+    "a": "To get the most value out of our sessions, I recommend having solid programming fundamentals in at least one language.
+That said, if you're earlier in your journey, that's fine too!
+Fundamentals can be taught, and we'll figure out the right pace together on the intro call.
+What matters most is that you're motivated and willing to put in the work between sessions."
   },
   {
     "q": "What happens on the intro call?",